teambit/docs/docs/getting-started/11-export-to-scope.md

 title: Export to a Remote Scope
 ---

-A scope is where the "release versions" of independent components are stored.
+A scope is where the release versions of independent components are stored.
 Scopes are used both locally and remotely:
 * __Local scopes__ store "staged" components that are ready to be exported from the local environment to a remote scope.
 You'll find your local scope in the `.bit` or  `.git/bit` directory inside your workspace directory.
 * [__Remote scopes__](/docs/scope/remote-scope), either on Bit.dev or other self-hosted Bit servers, store exported components that are available to be used by other repositories.